lHubertl/realm-vs-sqlite/README.md

 ## CRUD per second
 In this test, we launched each of the operations as many times as possible within one second.
 We repeated this 10 times.

-*Average* is an average number of all the completed operations in 10 iterations.
+*Average* is an average number of all the completed operations in 10 iterations.<br />
 *Processed records* is a calculation of all operations per the last iteration.

 ![Sqlite vs Realm CRUD operation per second](https://github.com/lHubertl/realm-vs-sqlite/blob/master/Matterials/Sqlite_vs_Realm_crud_per_second.PNG)